kionsoftware/kion-cli/README.md

 ----
-kion.url                             URL to the target Kion instance. kion.api_key                         API key used to authenticate. kion.username                        Username for authentication, to be paried with password. kion.password                        Password for authentication, to be paired with username. kion.idms_id                         IDMS ID, if using a custom IDMS in Kion. kion.saml_metadata_file              SAML metadata file location, URL or path.
+kion.url                             URL to the target Kion instance. kion.api_key                         API key used to authenticate. kion.username                        Username for authentication, to be paired with password. kion.password                        Password for authentication, to be paired with username. kion.idms_id                         IDMS ID, if using a custom IDMS in Kion. kion.saml_metadata_file              SAML metadata file location, URL or path.